 You might be able to negotiate a small discount.
 But you will pay approximately the same as if you had continued with your monthly payments.
 So what is the point?
 The advantage is that the Arrangement will be over.
 From then on future increases in your income or windfalls you receive will be yours to keep.

-The cash you need can come from a third party.
-Normally people settle an IVA with a lump sum borrowed from a family member, partner or friend.
+The cash you need normally has to come from a third party.
+For example your partner, parents or other family member or a friend.
 Once the Arrangement is completed you are free to pay back what they have lent you.

 You may not save much if you pay an IVA early.
 However any future overtime or increases in your income will be yours to keep.